ts-taiye/raw-sql-migrate/docs/index.md

 history_table_name: migration history table name
 ```
-where yet the only available option is:
+where available options are:
-- raw_sql_migrate.engines.postgresql_psycopg2
+- raw_sql_migrate.engines.postgresql_psycopg2 (requires psycopg2 package)
-- raw_sql_migrate.engines.mysql
+- raw_sql_migrate.engines.mysql (requires MySQLdb-python package)

+## Api
+In order to create and run migrations you need to make instance of Api class from
+raw_sql_migrate.api module and pass config instance if needed.
+Otherwise default config
+will be used.

 ### Creating new migration